Farzad Dibachi

 Farzad Dibachi is a serial entrepreneur and business executive.
 He is the chief executive officer and co-founder of Silicon Valley startup Inxeption.
 Previously, Dibachi founded Noribachi, a custom LED lighting manufacturer specializing in industrial and commercial applications.
 In addition, he founded other Silicon Valley companies including Niku, later acquired by CA, Inc., and Diba, which he sold to Sun Microsystems.
 He is also the co-author of the book "Just Add Management: Seven Steps to Creating a Productive Workplace and Motivating Your Employees In Challenging Times."
-He authored "Diary of a Startup" for Upside (magazine) from 1996-1997.
+He authored "Diary of a Startup" for Upside (magazine) from 1996 to 1997.

 Early life and education

 Dibachi was born and raised in Iran until his family immigrated to the United States in 1979 after the Islamic revolution.
 Later, Dibachi attended San Jose State University in California, where he graduated with degrees in mechanical engineering and computer science at the age of 19.
 He would later pursue a master's degree in computer science at the University of Santa Clara, finishing all coursework except a final seminar class.